Data organization

 Export process confusion:

-Too many export options were not transparent for users and didn't reflect the steps they were taking.
+Too many export options, none transparent about the steps users were taking.

 Better filter organization, streamlined exports, and reduced support requests